evilprince2009/DotFetch/README.md

 Follow these simple steps to install Posh-Winfetch:

 - Set your execution policy to RemoteSigned by running `Set-ExecutionPolicy RemoteSigned` on an Administrative instance of PowerShell.
 This is required to run Posh-Winfetch.
-- Install `posh-git` from _[here](https://www.powershellgallery.com/packages/posh-git/0.7.1)_ and `oh-my-posh` from _[here](https://www.powershellgallery.com/packages/oh-my-posh/2.0.496)_.
-Installing the exact version provided is required in order to work this script properly.
+- Install `posh-git` from _[here](https://www.powershellgallery.com/packages/posh-git/)_ and `oh-my-posh` from _[here](https://www.powershellgallery.com/packages/oh-my-posh/)_.
+Installing these modules provided is required in order to work this script properly.
+From now you will be able to use the latest version of `posh-git` and `oh-my-posh` , legacy version dependencies are removed.
 - Download the files from provided link and extract them.
 - Put the `posh-winfetch.ps1` inside the `C:\Program Files\WindowsPowerShell\Scripts` directory.
 Don't worry , there is nothing malicious.
 - Put this directory `C:\Program Files\WindowsPowerShell\Scripts` into path under Environment Variables.